China factory measure improves but activity still sluggish

 Measures for employment and domestic demand weakened.

-China’s economic growth sank to a three-decade low in 2018 after activity decelerated in the final quarter of the year.
+China’s economic growth sank to a three-decade low of 6.6 percent in 2018 after activity in the final quarter of the year dipped to its lowest level since the 2008 global crisis.

-Citigroup economists said in a report, “we see economic growth remaining sluggish” through the first half of 2019.
+“We see economic growth remaining sluggish” through mid-2019, Citigroup economists said in a report.
+“We believe the government will step up efforts to keep the labor market stable.”

 Chinese and U.S. negotiators began talks Wednesday in Washington aimed at resolving the fight over U.S. complaints about Beijing’s technology ambitions.